-Sr. No. Module Detailed Contents of Module Hrs.
-1 Laplace Transform Definition of Laplace transform and Laplace transform of standard functions, Properties of Laplace Transform: Linearity, First Shifting Theorem, change of scale Property, multiplication by t, Division by t, (Properties without proof).
+Sr. Module Detailed Contents of Module Hrs.
+No. 1 Laplace Transform Definition of Laplace transform and Laplace transform of standard functions, Properties of Laplace Transform: Linearity, First Shifting Theorem, change of scale Property, multiplication by t, Division by t, (Properties without proof).
 Inverse of Laplace Transform by partial fraction and convolution theorem.
-7 2 Fourier Series , Fourier Transform Dirichlet's conditions, Fourier series of periodic functions with period $2\pi$ and $2L$ , Fourier series for even and odd functions, Half range sine and cosine Fourier series, Orthogonal and Ortho-normal functions, Fourier Integral Representation, Fourier Transform and Inverse Fourier transform of constant and exponential function.
-6
+7 2 Fourier Series , Fourier Transform Dirichlet's conditions, Fourier series of periodic functions with period 2π and 2L, Fourier series for even and odd functions, Half range sine and cosine Fourier series, Orthogonal and Ortho-normal functions, Fourier Integral Representation, Fourier Transform and Inverse Fourier transform of constant and exponential function.
+6 3 Linear Algebra, Matrix Theory Eigenvalues and eigenvectors, Diagonalization of matrices; Cayley-Hamilton Theorem, Functions of square matrix, Singular Value Decomposition 7

-3 Linear Algebra, Matrix Theory Eigenvalues and eigenvectors, Diagonalization of matrices; Cayley-Hamilton Theorem, Functions of square matrix, Singular Value Decomposition 7 4 Complex Variables and conformal mappings Function f(z)of complex variable, Introduction to Limit, Continuity and Differentiability of (z), Analytic function: Necessary and sufficient conditions for f(z) to be analytic, Cauchy-Riemann equations in Cartesian coordinates, Milne-Thomson method: Determine analytic function f(z)when real part(u), imaginary part (v) or its combination (u+v / u-v) is given, Conformal mapping, Linear and Bilinear mappings, cross ratio 6 5 Relations and Functions Partition of A Set, Relation, Diagram of A Relation, Matrix of A Relation, Digraph of A Relation, Types of Relation, Number of Binary Relations, Number of Reflexive Relations, Equivalence Relation, Relation of the Path, Operations on Relations, Closures, Warshall's Algorithm, 7 6 Algebraic Structures, coding theory Properties of Binary Operations, Semi-Group.
-Monoid, Group, Ring, Isomorphism, Homomorphism, Group Code, Decoding and Error Correction, Maximum Likelihood Technique
+4 Complex Variables and conformal mappings Function f(z)of complex variable, Introduction to Limit, Continuity and Differentiability of (z), Analytic function: Necessary and sufficient conditions for f(z) to be analytic, Cauchy-Riemann equations in Cartesian coordinates, Milne-Thomson method: Determine analytic function f(z)when real part(u), imaginary part (v) or its combination (u+v / u-v) is given, Conformal mapping, Linear and Bilinear mappings, cross ratio 6 5 Relations and Functions Partition of A Set, Relation, Diagram of A Relation, Matrix of A Relation, Digraph of A Relation, Types of Relation, Number of Binary Relations, Number of Reflexive Relations, Equivalence Relation, Relation of the Path, Operations on Relations, Closures, Warshall's Algorithm, 7 6 Algebraic Structures, coding theory Properties of Binary Operations, Semi-Group.
+Monoid, Group, Ring, Isomorphism, Homomorphism, Group Code, Decoding and Error Correction, Maximum Likelihood Technique 6

 - A. Internal Assessment (IA): Two class tests of 40 marks each.
 The first class test is to be conducted when approx. 40% syllabus is completed and the second class test when an additional 35% syllabus is completed.
 Duration of each test shall be one and half hour. - B. End Semester Theory Examination: In question, paper weightage of each module will be proportional to the number of respective lecture hours as mentioned in the syllabus. - 1.
 Question paper will consist of 3 questions, each carrying 20 marks. - 2.
 Question number 1 will be compulsory and based on maximum contents of the syllabus - 3.
 Remaining questions will be mixed in nature (for example, if Q.2 has part (a) from module 3 then part (b) will be from other than module 3) - 4.
 Total three questions need to be solved. - 5.
-Tutorial Assessment: The final certification and acceptance of TW ensures the satisfactory performance of tutorials and minimum passing in the TW. - A. Term Work: Batch wise tutorials have to be conducted.
+Tutorial Assessment: The final certification and acceptance of TW ensures the satisfactory performance of tutorials, mini project and minimum passing in the TW. - A. Term Work: Batch wise tutorials have to be conducted.
 Students must be encouraged to write at least 6 class tutorials on the entire syllabus.
-Also Term Work Journal must include at least 2 assignments based on topics mentioned in the syllabus. - B. Term Work Marks: 25 Marks (Total marks) = 15 Marks (Class Tutorials on entire syllabus) + 5 Marks (Assignments on entire syllabus) + 5 Marks (Attendance)
+A group of 4-6 students should be assigned a self-learning topic.
+Students should prepare a presentation/problem solving of 10-15 minutes.
+This will be considered as a mini project in Engineering Mathematics.
+This project will be graded out of 10 marks depending on the performance of the students. - B. Term Work Marks: 25 Marks (Total marks) = 10 Marks (Class Tutorials on entire syllabus) + 10 Marks (Mini project) + 5 Marks (Attendance)